ToniWonKanobi/theoveranalyzed.net/posts/2015/4/10/my-apple-watch-try-on-session-and-that-keyboard.md

 ## The Watch

 I decided on the stainless black Apple Watch in 42 mm.
 That was my first pick.
-Unfortunately, supplies were apparently extremely constrained, because my estimated ship date -- as of 12:01 this morning -- was already 4-6 weeks initially.
+Unfortunately, supplies were apparently extremely constrained, because my estimated ship date---as of 12:01 this morning---was already 4-6 weeks initially.
 Wow.
 I tried for about two minutes to see if I could maybe get another model more quickly, but in those few precious minutes full of second thoughts and looking around, the ship time for the stainless black slipped to June. *June.* Double wow.
 So I put in my order and that was that.

 ## The MacBook